ckeditor/ckeditor5/packages/ckeditor5-watchdog/docs/features/watchdog.md

 } );

 // Add editor instances.
-// You mat also use multiple `ContextWatchdog#add()` calls, each adding a single editor. await watchdog.add( [ {
+// You may also use multiple `ContextWatchdog#add()` calls, each adding a single editor. await watchdog.add( [ {
 	id: 'editor1',
 	type: 'editor',